 You may often see them being extra demanding of your time, over monitoring you and neglecting your need for social engagements.
 They will control your social movements and who you meet, often stopping you from meeting your friends and family alone or not at all.

 This will turn into far more serious abusive relationship patterns and by then it might be too late.
 No partner should ever feel like they have rights over you.

 The difference between healthy, unhealthy and abusive relationships is that in healthy relationships, partners are protective and not possessive.
 They want to care for you not because you are theirs, but because they love and want the best for you.
 Knowing this intent can make all the difference in a relationship.

 Abusive Relationship Patterns

 Please note that none of the above is one-off incidents that have happened occasionally.
-It is a pattern of behavior which is manipulative and self-serving in nature, ranging from extreme withdrawal to volatility.
-Sometimes, a mental illness such as a Personality Disorder can be the cause of such behaviors.
+It is a pattern of behavior that is manipulative and self-serving in nature, ranging from extreme withdrawal to volatility.
+Sometimes, a mental illness such as Personality Disorder can be the cause of such behaviors.

 Related Reading: This is why possessiveness in any form is bad for a relationship

 There may be multiple reasons for you choosing to stay in an abusive relationship.
 These may be financial, familial, cultural, or simply not knowing what to do.
 There is a difference between love and abuse and you might even just be mixing the two.
 There are many organizations that can help you with legal, financial and emotional counseling to plan your next steps.